nnellans/terraform-guide/README.md

 - `sensitive = true` prevents showing the value in any `plan` or `apply` commands
 - `nullable = false` ensures the value can never be set to `null`
 - `validation` blocks
-  - You can one or more `validation` blocks pers variable
+  - Optionally, you can add one or more `validation` blocks to each variable
   - `condition` is any condition that resolves to true or false.
 You can only test against this particular variable and nothing else
   - `error_message` is a message that is displayed if the condition is false